 TB test results: Valid for one year; if results have expired, a new test must be administered no more than 90 days prior to the start of the semester in which a clinical course or student teaching will be taken.

-Student Teaching Orientation and Professional Growth Days: Prior to the first day of the semester with exact dates announced at mandatory orientation meetings.
+Student Teaching Orientation: Prior to the first day of the semester with exact dates announced at mandatory CEST information meetings.

 NEIUport Group: CESTGROUP

 All dates, announcements, information, news, and other resources will be posted at the CEST Group homepage found in NEIUport Groups.
 Students planning to pursue a degree in an education program requiring clinical coursework and/ or student teaching must join the CEST Group in NEIUport Groups.
 This should be done during enrollment in the EDFN courses, or immediately upon deciding to pursue a degree in Education.

 If you are in a program requiring you to pass edTPA for Illinois initial licensure, important information and documents are available at the Daniel L. Goodwin Goodwin College of Education edTPA Website.

 All communications from the CEST Office will be sent only through the NEIU email address.

 A variety of technology will be used extensively to maintain communication with candidates.
 Technological tools currently in use include NEIU email and NEIUport Groups.